TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 {{< alert >}}
 **Warning**
-This will be only time you will see the client secret, so store someplace secure for now.
+This will be the only time you will see the client secret, so store someplace secure for now.
 {{< /alert >}}

 ![Secret Key](<images/Pasted image 20250723071217.png>)